RobMWilliams/Odin-Project-Assignment/README.md

-# Odin Project- Landing Page Assignment
+# Odin Project - Landing Page Assignment
 This is an assignment that was given by the Odin Project.

 The aim is to create a landing page website using the values that they have given.